 The Projects panel allows you to create a new approximation or classification project or open an existing project.
 More information about approximation and classification tasks can be found in the Neural networks applications article.

-The Tutorials panel redirects you to the online 6 step neural networks tutorial.
+The Tutorials panel redirects you to the online 7 step neural networks tutorial.

 The Examples panel opens worked projects made with real data.
 All of them are documented in the Neural Designer Examples section.

-Opening, for instance, the iris Flowers example, shows the editor window's main view.
+Opening, for instance, the Iris Flowers example, shows the editor window’s main view.

 Artificial intelligence engine

 The artificial intelligence engine allows you to run tasks.
-That application does not have any window, but it runs processes in the background.
+That application does not have any windows, but it runs processes in the background.
 Tasks are called from the task manager in the editor window.

-When you ask the engine to carry out some task, the results can show up in different places: (i) New settings will appear in the editor window. (ii) Tasks results will show up in the viewer window.
+When you ask the engine to carry out some task, the results can show up in different places:

 If some settings are inconsistent, then the output viewer in Neural Editor writes an error message, and the task is not executed.
-If a task throws some error during execution, it will also be written in the output viewer.

 Viewer window